binadacode/smart-campus-api/README.md

 ## 1. Overview

 This API lets campus facilities staff and automated building systems register rooms, deploy sensors in those rooms, and record sensor readings over time.
 It exposes four resource groups — rooms, sensors, readings, and a discovery root — over HTTP using JSON.
 Rooms track a name, capacity, and a list of sensor IDs.
 Sensors carry a type (e.g. `CO2`, `TEMPERATURE`), a status (`ACTIVE` or `MAINTENANCE`), and a `currentValue` field that is updated every time a new reading is posted.
 All data lives in memory; nothing is written to disk.
-The server runs as a standalone Grizzly process started from `Main.java`; there is no WAR file and no external servlet container needed.
+The project is packaged as a WAR file and deployed to an Apache Tomcat servlet container.
+Jersey 3.1.5 runs inside Tomcat via the Servlet container integration, configured by `ApplicationConfig.java`.

 ---